-This team’s dominant performance on Sunday features a lot of storylines of redemption, mental toughness, and success, and each of these storylines also includes lessons we can adopt in order to achieve similar success professionally.
+This team’s dominant performance on Sunday features story-lines of redemption, mental toughness, and success.
+They also include lessons we can adopt to achieve similar success professionally.

 As a department or a company grows, check back regularly with tenured employees and seek their advice.
 They could have a different perspective on the team’s growth and how to successfully train newcomers, or they could have insights into how other employees are feeling as changes are implemented.
 Don’t just give them an avenue for venting; act on their advice if it’s good, and don’t shy away from tough feedback.
 It could make all the difference.